orokusaki/django-active-menu/README.md

 </p>
 ```

-And the following when neither the `change_password` nor the `account` menu
+The above example results in the following when neither the `change_password`
-items are active.
+nor the `account` menu items are active, using the above example.

 ```html
 <p>